padfootmaudrer/ps-behaviors-demo/README.md

 :white_circle: Testing Render and Patch functions

-:white_circle: Converting Array format to Vdoms format
+:ballot_box_with_check: Converting Array format to Vdoms format

+:white_circle: Add all elements, properties and events for array to VDom type conversion

 :white_circle: Rendering `json` to `android ui` and modifying elements